Workshops for Schools

-An Taisce Green-Schools is delivering SEAI’s Schools Energy Workshops programme for the 2016/17 school year.
-These workshops are directly linked to the curricula and are great way to inform and involve pupils and teachers in ways to save energy, and will help schools to achieve the Green Flag award.
-Workshops are delivered free of charge and involve enquiry based learning through experiments, videos, games and talks.
+These workshops are directly linked to the curricula and are great way to inform and involve pupils and teachers in ways to save energy, take climate action and will help schools to achieve the Green Flag award.
+Workshops are delivered free of charge and involve inquiry-based learning through experiments, videos, games and talks.
 Schools can choose from the following:

-‘Guzzler’ the puppet can visit your school to help the children learn about energy awareness.
-This workshop is approximately 45 minutes long and is aimed at senior infants and 1st class although it may also suit junior infants and 2nd class.
-We can run up to three workshops during the school day and these workshops generally take place in the individual classrooms.
+‘Guzzler’ the puppet can help the children learn about energy awareness.
+This workshop is approximately 40 minutes long and is aimed at senior infants and 1st class although it may also suit junior infants and 2nd class.
+We can run up to three workshops during the school day.

 The children are introduced to Guzzler the puppet who loves to waste energy.
 Through a series of games and activities they learn about where our energy comes from, the importance of saving energy and the various ways in which they can save energy.